DynamicaLab/data-dynalearn/README.md

   - column `provincia_iso` corresponds to the province using the [ISO 3166-2:ES] naming convention;
   - column `fecha` indicates the date in format `YYYY-MM-DD`;
   - column `num_casos` provides the number of daily new cases.
+- official data from the [Centro Nacional de Epidemiología](https://cnecovid.isciii.es).
 - [original file](https://cnecovid.isciii.es/covid19/resources/casos_tecnica_provincia.csv) downloaded on 2021-03-27.

 ### Province population sizes